 Many planless debates incentivize exploring important literature bases, but decades later, we should be farther along creating a paradigm that can account for most debates.

 Impact turns are presumed relevant to kritikal affs.
 "Not my pomo" is weak without a warranted distinction.
 I prefer the negative to attempt direct engagement (even if they end up going for T).
 It should be easier to win the ballot this way when the aff overcovers T. Affs which dodge case specific offense are particularly vulnerable on T (or other theory arguments).

 Topicality is always a decent option for the neg.
 I would be open to having the negative go for either resolution good (topicality) or resolution bad (we negate it).
 Topicality arguments not framed in USFG/framework may avoid aff offense.

 In framework rounds, the aff usually wins offense but impact comparison should account for mitigators like TVA's and creative counter-interps.
 An explicit counter-interp (or model of debate) which greatly mitigates the limits DA is recommended - see example below.
 Accounting for topic words is helpful.
 TVA's are like CP's because they mitigate whether topics are really precluded by the T interp.
 Here is a good example of detailed counter-interps (models of debate). http://www.cedadebate.org/forum/index.php/topic,2345.0.html

 If I was in charge of designing a format to facilitate K/performance debate, I would propose a season-long list of concepts with significant literature bases and expect the aff to tie more than half into an explicit 1AC thesis.

 This was too short?

 * Some ethical issues, like fabrication, are voting issues, regardless of line by line.

 Brian Rubaie Paradigm

-Iowa, Greenhill - edited for NDT 2020 - brubaie at gmail, please add to email chains!
+Iowa, Greenhill - edited for UMich 2020 - brubaie at gmail, please add to email chains!